chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_remote_directory_attributes.rst

    * - ``purge``
      - |purge target_directory| Default value: ``false``.
    * - ``recursive``
      - Indicates that parent directories are created or deleted recursively.
-Required value: ``true``; the |chef client| must be able to create the directory structure, including parent directories (if missing), as defined in ``COOKBOOK_NAME/files/default/REMOTE_DIRECTORY``.
+Default value: ``true``; the |chef client| must be able to create the directory structure, including parent directories (if missing), as defined in ``COOKBOOK_NAME/files/default/REMOTE_DIRECTORY``.
    * - ``rights``
      - |windows| only. |rights windows security|
    * - ``source``